jfpatrick/accsoft-gui-rad-comrad/docs/basic/rules.rst

 This kind of rules compare whether the incoming channel value falls into a defined numeric range and can set the property to a predefined value, corresponding to the range.

-For instance, you can define a rule that works with the :ref:`CLabel <clabel>` receiving a `float`, to adjust its
+For instance, you can define a rule that works with the :ref:`clabel` receiving a `float`, to adjust its
 color:

 - Values 0.5-1.0 → :green:`Green`
 - Values 0.0-0.5 → :red:`Red`

-All the values outside of these ranges will fallback to the default text color of the :ref:`CLabel <clabel>`, which can also be altered via custom :ref:`stylesheets <intro:Using alternative color schemes>`.
+All the values outside of these ranges will fallback to the default text color of the :ref:`clabel`, which can also be altered via custom :ref:`stylesheets <intro:Using alternative color schemes>`.

 The result will be visible at runtime: